15 Incredible Festivals in Oaxaca to Experience in 2023

 Day of the Dead in Oaxaca is still rooted in tradition.
 Families gather in the evenings to visit with the spirits of the deceased, who they believe visit during this time.

-It’s a celebration.
-A celebration of life and of death.
+It’s a celebration of life and of death.
 So like any celebration in Oaxaca, there are incredible parades and other events throughout the city.

-The entire city is awash in the festivities, with altars and flower decorations taking over the buildings.
+The entire city is awash in decorations, with altars and flowers taking over the buildings.

 It’s a magical time to be in Oaxaca.